pippim/pippim.github.io/programs.md

 Do you have a job with a fixed set of tasks and, each task always takes the same amount of time?

-Then Multi-Timer well help you get the job done with no wasted time!
+Then Multi-Timer will help you get the job done with no wasted time!

 <a href="mt.html" style="font-size: 20px;">Read More...</a>